crate/services-docs/docs/tutorials/cluster-deployment/deploy-to-cluster-marketplace/deploy-to-cluster-aws/subscribe-aws.rst

 Simply subscribe to it as you would to the CrateDB Cloud subscription.
 A screen will appear where you can confirm your subscription plan and review the prices once more.
-After confirmation, our Sales team will get in touch with you to configure your plan according to your specific needs.
+After confirmation, the sales team will get in touch with you to configure your plan according to your specific needs.
 If you plan to purchase large volumes, please contact `Sales`_ first to negotiate a private offer.